lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
 {: #Fig-field-DI-type title='Type definition for direction indicators'}

-## Target Value
+## Target Value {#target_value}

 The Target Value is a list of binary sequences of any length, aligned to the left. {{Fig-ex-TV}} shows the definition of a single element of a Target Value.
 In the rule, the structure will be used as a list, with position as a key.
 The highest position value is used to compute the size of the index sent in residue for the match-mapping CDA.
 The position allows to specify several values:

 * For Equal and LSB, Target Value contains a single element.
 Therefore, the position is set to 0.

 * For match-mapping, Target Value can contain several elements.
-Position values must start from 1 and be contiguous.
+Position values must start from 1 and MUST be contiguous.

 ~~~~~